Incarnations of the Doctor

 - Averted in "The Time of the Doctor", where from what we see they have their traditional powers.

-- Nightmare Face: They look very Uncanny Valley up until the point when they prepare to feed on someone's temporal energy that's when they sprout monstrous fangs and bare a set of claws at their target.
+- Nightmare Face: They look very uncanny up until the point when they prepare to feed on someone's temporal energy — that's when they sprout monstrous fangs and bare a set of claws at their target.

 - Nobody Here but Us Statues: They don't hide as statues deliberately; they just happen to look like them when quantum-locked.
 Nevertheless, it is effective camouflage against the unwary.